Modular Information Flow through Ownership: Analysis

 \subsection{Function calls}

-Finally, we examine how to modularly compute information flow through function calls.
-Oxide's abstract syntax for functions is below: \
+Finally, we examine how to modularly compute information flow through function calls, starting with syntax:

-Oxide functions are parameterized by frame variables $\varphi$ (relevant to closures), abstract provenances $\varrho$, and type variables $\alpha$ (for generic functions).
-Unlike in Oxide, we restrict to functions with only one argument for simplicity.
-Calling a function $f$ then requires providing an argument $\pi$ and any type-level parameters $\Phi, \rho$ and $\tau$.
+Oxide functions are parameterized by frame variables $\varphi$ (for closures), abstract provenances $\varrho$ (for provenance polymorphism), and type variables $\alpha$ (for type polymorphism).
+Unlike Oxide, we restrict to functions with one argument for simplicity in the formalism.
+Calling a function $f$ requires an argument $\pi$ and any type-level parameters $\Phi, \rho$ and $\tau$.

 The key question is: without inspecting its definition, what is the \textit{most precise} assumption we can make about a function's information flow while still being sound?
 By ``precise'' we mean ``if the analysis says there is a flow, then the flow actually exists'', and by ``sound'' we mean ``if a flow actually exists, then the analysis says that flow exists.''
 For example consider this program: